fangchun007/CarND-Kidnapped-Vehicle-Project/README_SRC.md

 In the end, we decide to add the random Gaussian noises, if we still use sigma_pos as the input value of the parameter std_pos, after we finished the addition of present location and the displacement whose calculation is based only on previous_velocity and previous_yawrate.

 b.
+The prediction step will be carried out for every single particle.
+For a fixed particle, we will first decide whether yaw_rate should be considered as zero.
+Then split the process into two cases according to the judge result.
+Notice that we acctually use the same yaw_rate for every particle during one iteration.
+Therefore, if we can make clear the relation between yaw_rate and zero before one goes to the for-loop of particles, it will save some time.

+b.
 Transformation